-It is easy to explain how the laws of physics work in the case of a head-on collision: when a vehicle starts moving, a type of energy called "kinetic energy" is created both in the passengers and inside the vehicle.
+It is easy to explain how the laws of physics work in the case of a head-on collision: when a vehicle starts moving \Rightarrow Fig. 5 it generates a certain amount of energy known as "kinetic energy" both in the vehicle and in the vehicle occupants.

-The amount of "kinetic energy" depends on the speed of the vehicle and the weight of the vehicle and its passengers.
-The higher the speed and the greater the weight, the more energy there is to be "absorbed" in an accident.
+The higher the speed and the greater the weight of the vehicle, the more energy there is to be absorbed in an accident.

 The most significant factor, however, is the speed of the vehicle.
-If the speed doubles from 25 km/h (15 mph) to 50 km/h (30 mph), for example, the corresponding kinetic energy is multiplied by four.
+If the speed doubles from 25 km/h (15 mph) to 50 km/h (30 mph), for example, the kinetic energy is multiplied by four.